iotexproject/iotex-proto/README.md

 # iotex-proto
-Protobuf and utility package for IoTeX block transaction and gRPC API
+Protobuf and utility package for IoTeX blockchain transaction and gRPC API

-- \proto includes protobuf definition for all core data objects and gRPC API used by IoTeX blockchain
+- `\proto` includes protobuf definition for all core data objects and gRPC API used by IoTeX blockchain

-- \golang includes the generated protobuf files for go language
+- `\golang` includes the generated protobuf files for go language

 # Getting Started
 ## Installing